SaftIng/Saft/README.md

 ## Current status

 Saft is under development but provides [stable releases](https://github.com/SaftIng/Saft/releases) already.
 Its used in different scenarios and is already performing very well for our approaches and rapid prototyping.
-With Erfurt in the bag, we are now supporting all major Semantic Web libraries for PHP:
+Saft provides basic support for the following major Semantic Web libraries for PHP:
-* Erfurt
+* Erfurt (currently only QueryCache)
-* ARC2
+* ARC2 (currently only data storage)
-* EasyRDF
+* EasyRDF (currently only parser and serializer)
-* Redland

 Sure, there is still work to do to refine the library, so you are very welcome to join us and help to make Saft better!